 If you’re unfamiliar with the Spring Feast Days, the following is a brief exposition:

 We can begin with the Hebrew month of Nisan.
 The month of Nisan starts off the Biblical New Year; it is called the first of months in Exodus 12:2.
-This is where God impresses Israel to keep and understand time because they are being delivered from slavery.
-This year, the first day of Nisan was on March 28th.
+This is where God impresses Israel to mark and understand time because they are being delivered from slavery.

 We can learn from the historical events that highlight Godly themes during the month of Nisan.
 The Book of Exodus records the powerful accounts of Israel’s release from Egypt.
 Supernatural miracles, judgments and deliverances take place along with redemption.
 The God of Israel displays His faithfulness and His power to liberate Israel from Egyptian slavery.

 The exodus from Egypt took place during the month of Nisan.
-The Eve of Passover was when Israel was redeemed from the tenth plague – the firstborn’s destruction.
+The Eve of Passover was when Israel was redeemed from the tenth plague.
 This happened on the eve of Nisan 14.
 Nisan 14 commemorates God’s appointed time of Passover.
-This year, Passover is April 11th.

 There are several other appointed times which take place during the Spring season.
 These include First Fruits, the Feast of Unleavened Bread, The Counting of the Omer and Pentecost.
 Each one is full of meaning.
 Their themes and patterns solidify continued fulfillments of deliverance, salvation, redemption and empowerment by the Holy Spirit.

 Many years after Israel’s first exodus, Yeshua (Jesus) walked the earth and demonstrated several of these fulfillments.
 The term fulfill in Hebraic thought means to bring the Spirit, heart and the correct interpretation to something.
 In Greek thought, the tendency is to see a fulfilment as an end to something.